mit-racecar/6.141-spring-2016-team-5-documentation/_posts/2016-04-06-lab-6-writeup.markdown

 3. `extend` - _Spherically_ interpolate up to 0.25m along the arc found in the distance function, stopping early if _any part of the car_ would be intersecting a wall
 4. `done` - As before

+This algorithm takes much more time to run, so we made sure to visualize it as it was running.
+Here, the yellow dot shows an example of a point that is being considered from the `sample` phase.

-![The start of the complex rrt]({{ site.baseurl }}/assets/images/lab6/complex_rrt_1.png)
+![The start of the complex rrt]({{ site.baseurl }}/assets/images/lab6/complex_rrt_1.png) Immediately, we can see that the paths we are finding respect the constraints imposed by an ackermann trajectory.
 ![The next step]({{ site.baseurl }}/assets/images/lab6/complex_rrt_2.png)
+After a while longer, the tree expands into most of the large empty regions.
 ![The next step]({{ site.baseurl }}/assets/images/lab6/complex_rrt_3.png)
+We get stuck against the wall of cones for quite some time, as we require a 3-point turn to turn around the top of the wall.
 ![The next step]({{ site.baseurl }}/assets/images/lab6/complex_rrt_4.png)
+40 minutes later, a viable path is found.
 ![The final path of the rrt]({{ site.baseurl }}/assets/images/lab6/complex_rrt.png)

 ### Updating the `path_follower` for usage with RRT